 Production chefs and their teams work quickly and efficiently, producing food often in high volumes day after day, requiring energy, highly methodical organisational skills and attention to detail.
 In a real working environment, you learn and hone your skills as a Senior Chef with one-to-one support from a specialist trainer and workplace mentor, all while earning a wage.

 Subjects covered include:

-You will be continually assessed in the workplace to build evidence showing your development across all supervisory and culinary areas of your role.
-There are four assessment exams at the end of the course made up of an observation in the workplace, a business project, a professional discussion and a multiple choice test.
+There will be continual assessment in the workplace and optional College workshops to develop a recipe evidence log showing your development across the culinary range and culinary knowledge.
+There are three assessment exams at the end of the course made up of a multiple choice test, four hour practical observation in the workplace and one hour professional discussion.

 |Course Title||Senior Chef Production Cooking Apprenticeship Level 3|

 There are no entry requirements, but course entry is subject to a

 We work in the Quantock Restaurant which offers a range of services from breakfast buffets to gourmet evenings.
 This means we’re able to practice our skills in a professional kitchen and front of house environment, and prepare ourselves for the industry.

 Add to Shortlist